zilinma/isingModel/README.md

 # isingModel
-isingModel
+IsingModel

-Cpmputation project.
+Computation project.
 Simulates Ising
 Model and obtain critical temperature using a 100*100 lattice.